ukoloff/win-ca/README.md

 - No internet access is required at all
 - Windows store is updated automatically (in most modern environments)
 - Manually installed Root certificates are used
-- Enterpise trusted certificates (GPO etc.) are made available too
+- Enterprise trusted certificates (GPO etc.) are made available too

 ## Usage